Tfindelkind/automation/move_vm/README.md

 See http://tfindelkind.com for all details and step-by-step guides

 # Dependencies
+Make sure to NFS whitelist the VM where you run move_vm

 I recommend to install the Nutanix automation VM (AVM) for an easy use.
 Found at https://github.com/Tfindelkind/DCI